Butter Pecan Ice Cream

 - 6 large egg yolks

-- 1 T. melted butter, plus 1/2 tsp.
-Kosher salt for roasting the pecans
+- 1 tablespoon unsalted butter, melted + 1/2 tsp. kosher salt for roasting the pecans

 - In a medium-sized heat-safe bowl, whisk together the egg yolks until well blended.
 Set aside.

 - Fill a large bowl half-way with ice.
 Set a medium-sized metal bowl into the ice and pour the cream into it.
 Set a medium-mesh sieve on top.
 Set aside.

 - In a medium thick-bottomed saucepan with high sides, melt the butter over medium heat, stirring constantly, until it just begins to brown.
 Add the brown sugar and salt.
 It will be very thick and sludge-like.
 Stir until the sugar completely melts, until it looks thick and silky.

 - Very slowly add the milk, stirring to incorporate.
 It will spit and foam up initially.
 Heat until all the sugar is completely dissolved.
 Do not let mixture boil or it may curdle.

 - Slowly pour half of the milk and sugar mixture into the eggs, whisking constantly to incorporate.
 Then add the warmed egg mixture back into the saucepan with the remaining milk sugar mixture.